GenesisFR/HowToBecomeGoodAtShooters/README.md

 - Bloodsucker: procs on skill kills. all stacks are refreshed upon killing an enemy
 - Creeping Death: mobs on which it procs remain affected by their natural status resistance
 - Empathic Resolve: refreshed every time you heal a player
-- Focus: stays proc'ed when reloading or unscoping for less than a second. doesn't proc with the Big Horn, Capacitor or TAC-50 as these are variable scopes
+- Focus: stays proc'ed when reloading or unscoping for less than a second. doesn't proc with the Big Horn, Capacitor or TAC-50 as these have variable scopes
 - Headhunter: damage cap is boosted by anything that provides weapon damage, total weapon damage and DTA
-- Intimidate: proc'ed by the bonus armor when taking cover while using Sharpshooter
+- Intimidate: proc'ed by the bonus armor provided by the "My Home Is My Castle" perk from the Sharpshooter specialization
 - Kinetic Momentum: half of the stacks are lost upon using a chem launcher at full charges and it won't start rebuilding these stacks until it's back at full charges
 - Tag Team: proc'ed by the Jammer pulse and the Deflector shield (the latter can also consume the mark)
 - Trauma: boosted by status effects. blind and bleed have separate cooldowns
-- Vigilance: stays proc'ed when an enemy is damaging your shield or bonus armor
+- Vigilance: stays proc'ed when your base armor remains untouched (like with a shield or bonus armor)

 #### Weapons